Trading Attention, Not Charts

 Using Terminal to observe attention

-Terminal allows you to observe attention through:
+Terminal lets you observe attention through:

-volume expansion
+Volume expansion

-holder growth
+Holder growth

-and now, live view counters
+Live view counters

 Live view counters show how many traders are actively watching a chart in real time.
+High view counts mean attention is concentrated.
+Low view counts mean attention is still dispersed.

 Neither is good or bad on its own.
 What matters is when you see it.